Dealing with Disaster in Japan: Contents

 The book includes nine chapters, arranged in five parts.

 Hood took almost 100 photographs of the Osutaka Pilgrimage.
 Several photos were labeled as having been taken in 2010 and one is labeled as a 2009 photo; the others do not have their dates mentioned.

 The book includes a list of victims in Japanese and English.
 The footer of each page has several names of the deceased, so the list is spread across the book.
 Junko Otani (大谷 順子, Ōtani Junko) of Osaka University stated that the names were used "as a reminder of the cost of human life" and that "This was an effective presentation of information that successfully expressed the weight of human loss and of this book’s implicit story of human tragedy."

 Reception

 Jeff Kingston, Director of Asian Studies, Temple University Japan, wrote in The Japan Times that Dealing with Disaster in Japan was an "excellent book" that "brilliantly" describes the "haunting saga".

 Otani concluded that "I believe this book will become one of the classics among disaster studies in Japan, as well as works of Japanese history and other works related to issues of social and collective memory".

+Osutaka

+In 2014, Osutaka: A Chronicle of Loss In the World's Largest Single Plane Crash was published by Christopher Hood.
+Osutaka is a collection of writings and interviews with Peter Mathews, father of Flight 123 victim Kimble Mathews and JAL employee Keith Haines, who was the company's liaison for the family during their trip to Japan in the aftermath of the crash in August of 1985.
+Peter kept a diary documenting the trip from 12-28 August 1985.
+The daily diary entries are interspersed with interviews between Christopher Hood, Peter Mathews and Keith Haines and photographs taken by Peter.

+A second edition was released in 2018, containing a new epilogue by Christopher Hood, following the passing of Peter Mathews in January 2018.